heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 ================================================================================
 ```

-As mentioned in the theoric part, many Java JVMs are available, used to target
+As mentioned in the theoretical part, many Java JVMs are available, used to
-different hardware and software environments and/or specific optimizations for a
+target different hardware and software environments and/or specific
-given platform and/or use-case.
+optimizations for a given platform and/or use-case.

 > [!TIP]
 >